The Vacant Lots

-The Vacant Lots are an American post-punk electro band based in Brooklyn, New York.
+The Vacant Lots are an American post-punk band based in Brooklyn, New York.

 History

-The Vacant Lots are a two-piece post-punk electro band formed by Jared Artaud and Brian MacFadyen in Burlington, Vermont.
-The group is now based out of New York City.
+The Vacant Lots are a two-piece post-punk band formed by Jared Artaud and Brian MacFadyen in Burlington, Vermont in 2010.
+The group is currently based in Brooklyn, New York.
 Their sound has been described as minimalist, rock and roll, psych and punk.
 The band's "minimal means maximum effect" aesthetic is something they have developed since the band's formation by continuing as a two-piece.
-The group has cited Native American drumming, Indian tanpura, early rock n roll, The Gun Club, and Television as major influences on their sound.
+The group has cited Native American drumming, early rock n roll, The Velvet Underground, Iggy Pop, The Gun Club, and Television as major influences.

-In 2010, the duo were invited by Sonic Boom of legendary UK psych band Spacemen 3 and EAR to tour the U.S. for the first time with his band Spectrum.
+In 2010, they were invited by Sonic Boom to tour the US for the first time with his band Spectrum.
 In 2011, The Vacant Lots signed to Mexican Summer and released their first official single "Confusion" b/w "Cadillac."
-Later that year, The Black Angels and The Reverberation Appreciation Society invited The Vacant Lots to perform at Austin Psych Fest 4.
-In the summer of 2011, The Vacant Lots supported Dean Wareham (Galaxie 500, Luna, Dean & Britta) for one of the last performances of Dean Wareham Plays Galaxie 500 Songs at The Bell House in New York City.
-In 2012, they were invited back to play Austin Psych Fest 5 and the band signed to Austin Psych Fest's record label, The Reverberation Appreciation Society, for their second official 7" single release, "High And Low" b/w "Let Me Out."
+Later that year, The Black Angels and The Reverberation Appreciation Society invited them to perform at Austin Psych Fest 4.
+In the summer of 2011, The Vacant Lots supported Dean Wareham at The Bell House in New York City.
+In 2012, they were invited back to play Austin Psych Fest 5 and the band signed to The Reverberation Appreciation Society for their second official 7" single release, "High And Low" b/w "Let Me Out."

-In January 2013, The Vacant Lots toured the U.S. with The Growlers.
-In February, the duo's third single "6 AM" was released on Sonic Cathedral Records (UK), as part of a 6 band contemporary psych-rock compilation called Psych For Sore Eyes, mastered by Sonic Boom.
-In October 2013, The Vacant Lots' cover version of "No More Christmas Blues" by Alan Vega of Suicide was released on Cleopatra Records as part of a compilation album called Psych-Out Christmas that featured Iggy Pop, Psychic Ills, Dead Meadow, The Fuzztones and more.
+In January 2013 The Vacant Lots toured the U.S. with The Growlers.
+In February, their third single "6 AM" was released on Sonic Cathedral Records (UK) as part of a 6 band contemporary psych-rock compilation called Psych For Sore Eyes.
+In October 2013, The Vacant Lots' cover version of "No More Christmas Blues" by Alan Vega was released as part of a compilation album called Psych-Out Christmas.